previous next contents top

 instance Apply Snd (x,y) y where apply _ = snd

-To write simple tests t1 through t3 we add the encoding for functions that can be passed as arguments of fs.
-Representing functions by their encoding lets us side-step the issue of too complex a polymorphism:
+To write the simple tests t1 through t3 we add the encoding for functions that can be passed as arguments of fs.
+Representing functions by their encoding lets us get around the too complex polymorphism:

 newtype Sel a w = Sel (((a,a) -> a) -> w)